 What is Video Moderation?

 Video moderation is the process of analyzing and managing user-generated video content to ensure compliance with platform guidelines, regulatory standards, and community expectations.
-It helps digital platforms and businesses maintain a safe, engaging environment by detecting harmful, inappropriate, or non-compliant content.
+It helps digital platforms and businesses maintain a safe, engaging environment by detecting harmful, inappropriate, or non-compliant content, often focusing on the analysis and processing of various media types such as images, videos, audio, and text.

 Types of Video Moderation